 The vision of St. Vincent Catholic Charities is with faith in God and love for all, we aspire to create a healthier community.

-Also in the late 1940’s and early 1950’s CSS provided services to refugees who were displaced persons from World War II.
+In the late 1940’s and early 1950’s, CSS also provided services to refugees who were displaced persons from World War II.

-CSS and SVH continued for many years as two separate agencies under Msgr.
-Slowey, one a child caring agency, the other a child placing, refugee services and family counseling agency.
+CSS and SVH continued for many years as two separate agencies, one a child caring agency, the other a child placing, refugee services and family counseling agency.
 Over the years, the two agencies developed their own identity and essentially went their own way.
-When Msgr.
-Slowey left the organization, each of the agencies hired their own director but continued to be under the sponsorship of the Catholic Church.
+Eventually, each of the agencies hired their own director but continued to be under the sponsorship of the Catholic Church.

 As the environment changed, the two organizations expanded their services.
 CSS developed a mental health clinic and was able to collect payment from insurance companies and develop agreements with the State of Michigan for mental health services provided allowing for program expansion.
 The successful services provided via agreement with the State of Michigan also resulted in the formation of the Foster Care Program and Senior Programs.